vasilakisfil/Introspected-REST/README.md

 In the application level, the client starts content negotiation (or content selection), usually asking for only one Media Type.

+When we say Media Type, we mean Internet media types that were originally defined in [RFC2046] but have since come to be used in a variety of protocols (HTTP, SIP, CoAP, etc ) and formats (HTML, Atom, MathML).

+Media Types, roughly, provide information about the structure of the content and the message format used in the data they describe.

+#### 3.1.1.
+Media Types in HTTP
+When we talk about Media Type(s), we don't necessarily mean HTTP's Media Type, however they have been used mostly in HTTP that we feel that a special section just for HTTP is appropriate.

 In the HTTP this is achieved by using the `Accept` header while server responds with `Content-Type` header.

 `application/json` is a Media Type that denotes that the data format of the requested